xogroup/values/README.md

 ## The Process

-Our goal was: Define the tech org's values through an inclusive, collaborative process.
+Our goal was to define the tech org's values through an inclusive, collaborative process.

 We did this in 3 steps: